How to Write Your Next Nonprofit Impact Report

 For the portion of your audience who want to see numbers, it’s a good idea to lay out the tangible impact of your efforts.
 How many people did you help?
 How many pounds of trash did you recover from the canal?
 How many meals did you provide?
-Specifying numbers that allow people see the relationship between inputs and outputs will help your donors and stakeholders understand the impact of their contribution.
+Specifying numbers that allow people to see the relationship between inputs and outputs will help your donors and stakeholders understand the impact of their contribution.

 7. State the Outcomes

 Look at the data in your list of outputs and draw meaningful conclusions that help relate your program to the bigger picture.
 If your organization preserved a block of endangered forests, how many species are likely to be protected as well?
 How does that relate to your organization’s larger mission?
 This section will go a long way to reinforce future support for your cause since you’re helping people see how small steps forward can result in significant change.